Kacey Musgraves’s ‘Rainbow’ has become a comforting anthem in this nightmarish time

 “Everyone was obviously watching that show because they wanted to feel united, not [thinking], ‘Oh I have to run to iTunes and buy the song I saw,’” he said.
 “It seems like the audience who loved it would have already loved it, but it had this whole new wave.”

-McAnally remembers writing “Rainbow” with Musgraves and Hemby (who were both unavailable for comment) at his old office on Music Row in Nashville.
+McAnally remembers writing “Rainbow” with Musgraves, who declined to comment, and Hemby, who was unavailable before publishing, at his old office on Music Row in Nashville.
 He joked that the one thing he remembers is they actually finished a song that day, given that they usually spend writing sessions talking and catching up.
 The writing process is a bit blurry to him now, he said, and he suspects it’s because the ballad has taken on such a life of its own for others, that sometimes he almost forgets he wrote it.

 He also has another deep connection to the song.
 A close family friend who helped raise his children died of cancer last year, and before she passed away, she told his young kids to make sure to look for her in rainbows.
 “Rainbow” became both a mantra and a family theme song, he said, and he has been amazed to see how others also feel it so personally.